Chat with us, powered by LiveChat

 • Tracks:

-Featured Session A: Integrating a Risk Management Process into the Work of Threat Assessment Teams: Standards of Care, Review Criteria and Case Illustration
+Featured Session A: Integrating a Risk Management Process Into the Work of Threat Assessment Teams: Standards of Care, Review Criteria and Case Illustrations

 Tuesday, November 19, 2024 | 8:30am-10:00am ET

-All threat assessment teams work in a high-risk environment given their scope of practice and the types of cases assigned to them.
-While TATs should avoid practicing defensively as a way of managing risk, there are reasonable steps that teams can take to ensure that they are working within both a standard of practice and a standard of care.
-This workshop will provide a case example that illustrates the types of challenges that TATs face when managing high risk cases while also proposing a checklist of questions that teams can use to evaluate the extent to which their work aligns with emerging standards that exist within the field.
-This review process provides TATs with a risk management tool to assess their work with high risk cases and allows teams to consider whether they have met specific standards they may be held to if there is a bad outcome.
-Moreover, because threat assessment cases are dynamic in nature the checklist provides guidance to TATs on additional steps that should be considered with ongoing cases and “informs practice” in ways that parallel the use of these methods in health care practices.
+All threat assessment teams work in a high risk environment given their scope of practice and the types of cases assigned to them.
+While TATs should avoid practicing defensively as a way of managing risk, there are reasonable steps that teams can take to ensure that they are working within emerging standards of care and standards of practice within the profession.
+This presentation will review how standards of care and standards of practice are generally constructed and the extent to which they may be applied to individuals who serve on threat assessment teams or the team as a whole.
+The presentation will also review three case examples from the public record that illustrate ways that standards of care and standards of practice have been applied in post-incident analyses.
+Finally, a checklist of questions will be proposed that teams can use to evaluate the extent to which their work aligns with emerging standards that exist within the threat assessment profession.
+This checklist is intended to provide TATs with a risk management tool to assess their work with high risk cases while also “informing practice” by highlighting additional steps that should be considered with ongoing cases.

 • Tracks: